dinarrow/dinarrow.github.io/_posts/2018-10-02-format_functions.md

 ```

-Obviously we want to use these function in other code and when we do we just use the namespace to specify which
+Obviously we want to use these functions in other code and when we do we just use the namespace to specify which
 ```c++
 auto string = time::hours_minutes(time); // the default format
 auto string = time::ampm::hours_minutes(time); // the am/pm format